Get Started at VWCC

 Once it is available, set up Navigate Student, a free online tool and mobile app that acts as your personal guide to VWCC.
 You can use Navigate Student to connect to your faculty advisor, stay up to date on your next steps, plan your schedule each semester, and visualize your academic progress.

+Orientation sessions are usually held in the weeks leading up to the fall semester.
 Orientation is a great way to get familiar with campus, learn about resources that can help you succeed, and meet future classmates.

+If you plan to begin school in the spring or summer semesters, you can complete our Online Orientation.
 For more information on Discover and to complete our Online Orientation, visit the Discover Orientation website.

 Your English and math skills will be assessed so you can be placed in the right classes!
 An Enrollment Specialist will touch base with you soon after you submit your application to help in the process of determining your placement.
-Several options that may be explored are

 A college education is an important investment in your future.
 VWCC offers several payment options: